 Humans can alter habitat and habitat availability within the stream corridor directly through channelization, bank armoring, stream cleaning, and levee construction activities, among others, or indirectly through landuse activities within the watershed.
-The cumulative impact of land use activities may cause a series of channel and watershed responses that destabilize the stream or degrade habitat conditions, water quality, or fish and wildlife productivity.
-Degraded conditions may also result from natural disturbance (e.g., floods, landslides, fire, or debris torrents).
-Because the issues and cause and effect relationships vary both within and between watersheds, every assessment is unique, even if the reasons for conducting the analysis are the same.
-Assessments must be tailored to address the specific topics of interest and objectives of those conducting the analysis.
+The cumulative impact of land use activities and natural disturbance events (e.g., floods, landslides, fire, or debris torrents) may cause a series of channel and watershed responses that destabilize the stream or degrade habitat conditions, water quality, or fish and wildlife productivity.
+Because cumulative impacts vary both within and between watersheds, every assessment is unique, even if the reasons for conducting the analysis are the same.
+Assessments must address specific objectives, and include land use and naturally influenced disturbances.